 Does your pet have stomach issues?
-Dogs, cats, and other pets can be troubled by bellyaches, nausea, vomiting, poor digestion, and other stomach ailments just like people.
-Try these natural remedies to help your pet find relief!
+Dogs, cats, and other pets can be troubled by bellyaches, nausea, vomiting, poor digestion, and other stomach ailments - just like people.
+Try the following natural remedies to help your pet find relief!

 [YEA] 09/27/2008: Laure from Middletown, CT, USA: "My dog Kodi (10 years-old) has had a sensitive stomach and she even has an allergy to gluten so I buy her special dog food without gluten in it.
 What she has from time to time is stomach gurgles and reflux vomiting.
 I give her aloe vera juice, which I take also for my digestion problems.
 I give her 1/4 cup of juice per day until she is better, that is when there is no more hint of stomach gurgles.
 I have been trying to give it to her on a regular basis, but she does not always want it so I don't force her."Replies

 10/05/2008: Max from Denver, CO USA replies: "I think 1/4 cup may be a bit too much.
 I take a tablespoon.
 I think for a dog, based on weight it should be less.
 Or at most the same."

 07/23/2012: Kia from Kvc, Jamaica replies: "As far as I know, Aloe vera is harmful to dogs.
 You should consult the vet."

 09/17/2012: Latinfrommanhattan from New York, Ny replies: "Works great for my 15 yr old CAT who's always had a sensitive stomach.
 I use only half a capful in his wet food."